 Final thoughts on finding the best nighttime show and fireworks viewing spots at Disney World

-- Fantasmic and Harmonious both have dining package options that cost just a few dollars more than you’d normally pay for a meal, but give you reserved seating for the show.
+• Fantasmic! and Epcot fireworks both have dining package options that cost just a few dollars more than you’d normally pay for a meal, but give you reserved seating for the show.

 Any other thoughts or comments on finding the best nighttime show and fireworks viewing spots at Disney World?
 Be sure to leave them in the comments.